Close Menu

 1. Conducting a Risk Assessment

-Before implementing any physical security measures, it’s essential to conduct a comprehensive risk assessment
+Before implementing any physical security measures, it’s essential to conduct a comprehensive risk assessment.

 Identify potential threats and vulnerabilities in your premises.